 - Bake bread: Preheat the oven to 350 degrees.
 Butter a 9×13 inch pan and set aside.
 Place the bread on a baking sheet and toast until lightly brown and crisp about 10-12 minutes.
 Remove and set aside.

 - Cook sausage and vegetables: In a medium size skillet over medium high heat, cook and crumble the sausage.
 Remove and set aside.
 Add 3 Tablespoons of butter and add celery, carrot, and onion.
 Sauté until almost tender.

-- Mix all together: In a large bowl add the bread cubes, vegetable mix, thyme, parsley, and dried cranberries.
+- Mix all together: In a large bowl add the sausage, bread cubes, vegetable mix, thyme, parsley, and dried cranberries.
 Add the chicken broth stirring the ingredients until the bread is moist.

 - Bake stuffing: Spread evenly into your 9×13 inch pan.
 Bake for 60 minutes or until it is deeply golden.

 Variations on Grandma’s Sausage Herb Stuffing

 My Grandma’s sausage herb stuffing is a classic!
 It’s also a great base to add in different ingredients.
 You can make it sweet, spicy or maybe even add in some fruit or nuts.
 There are so many flavorful combinations that will help take your stuffing to the next level!

 - Bread: Pick your favorite type of bread.
 It can have cheese or even nuts inside.
 Just ensure that it is large, has a hard crust and softer inside.
 Try focaccia, asiago cheese, sourdough or ciabatta bread.

 - Sausage: Try a sweeter pork like apple sausage for a lighter taste.
 Or, use sausage with some spice in it for added heat.

 - Vegetables: Sweet potatoes or butternut squash will add color and some sweetness.